scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 Dynamic Secrets: Roles
 -------------------------

-Vault adminstrators enable a secret engine, and then create "roles" that describe a set of capabilities.
+Vault administrators enable a secret engine, and then create "roles" that describe a set of capabilities.
 Multiple roles for the same engine can exist.

 For example, you could have a read-only role, and a read-write role for the same database.
 You control access to the roles through policies.